aliceinapiland/AdvancedVirtualAPIJam/SecurityJam/Lab 3 - Securing APIs with OAuth2 Client Credentials/README.md

 ![image alt text](./media/image_4.png)

 * You should see a successful "Uploaded proxy" message as shown below.
 You now have an OAuth Authorization Server that supports the client credentials grant type in Apigee.
-Click “oauth” (not Exit!
-To be fixed):
+Click “oauth” near the bottom of the page:

 ![image alt text](./media/image_5.png)